Lakshyaa1/EEGAnalyzer/README.md

 - **Upside Down Labs** for the BioAmp EXG Pill amplifier design and documentation.
 - **Espressif** for the ESP32 toolchain and FreeRTOS integration.
 - **SciPy / NumPy / Matplotlib** communities for excellent signal processing libraries.
+- **Samnikolas** for the public EEG dataset on Kaggle, which enabled clinical validation.

 ---